cschpc/student-cluster-competition-2024/Training/14-final-training/exercises/NAMD_installation_stepbystep.md

 cd ..
 ```

-Nothing more fancy is needed, since we will just be running NAMD on a singular node, as it performs the best in the singullar node "GPU resident" mode, as we will discuss later.
+Nothing more fancy is needed, since we will just be running NAMD on a singular node, as it performs the best in the single node "GPU resident" mode.

-Another base dependency for NAMD is FFTW, which is already installed in the system, and can be loaded into the environment as we did in step 3.2.
+Another base dependency for NAMD is FFTW, but this is already installed in the system, and can be loaded into the environment through a module, as we did in step 3.2.
+In the GPU version, NAMD will reqquire also ROCm library support, which we bring to our environment through the `rocm` module.

 ## 5. Creating the correct installation rules for NAMD